davideandres95/roth-with-crpd/README.md

 ### creation of a demo-topology
-[TO-DO] - idea is sclaed scripting. low priority now. but overall important
+[TO-DO] - idea is scaled scripting. low priority now. but overall important

 ## Scripts and usage
 Scripts for initialization of VNF's with attached cRPD have been created.
 In addition, cleanup scripts for removing the configuration are also provided